dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-shapes)

-A .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Shapes.Shape> is a type of <xref:Microsoft.Maui.Controls.View> that enables you to draw a shape to the screen. <xref:Microsoft.Maui.Controls.Shapes.Shape> objects can be used inside layout classes and most controls, because the <xref:Microsoft.Maui.Controls.Shapes.Shape> class derives from the <xref:Microsoft.Maui.Controls.View> class. .NET MAUI Shapes is available in the `Microsoft.Maui.Controls.Shapes` namespace.
+A .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Shapes.Shape> is a type of <xref:Microsoft.Maui.Controls.View> that enables you to draw a shape to the screen. <xref:Microsoft.Maui.Controls.Shapes.Shape> objects can be used inside layout classes and most controls, because the <xref:Microsoft.Maui.Controls.Shapes.Shape> class derives from the <xref:Microsoft.Maui.Controls.View> class. .NET MAUI Shapes is available in the <xref:Microsoft.Maui.Controls.Shapes> namespace.

 <xref:Microsoft.Maui.Controls.Shapes.Shape> defines the following properties:

-- <xref:Microsoft.Maui.Controls.Shapes.Shape.Aspect>, of type `Stretch`, describes how the shape fills its allocated space.
+- <xref:Microsoft.Maui.Controls.Shapes.Shape.Aspect>, of type <xref:Microsoft.Maui.Controls.Stretch>, describes how the shape fills its allocated space.
 The default value of this property is `Stretch.None`.
 - <xref:Microsoft.Maui.Controls.Shapes.Shape.Fill>, of type <xref:Microsoft.Maui.Controls.Brush>, indicates the brush used to paint the shape's interior.
 - <xref:Microsoft.Maui.Controls.Shapes.Shape.Stroke>, of type <xref:Microsoft.Maui.Controls.Brush>, indicates the brush used to paint the shape's outline.
 - <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeDashArray>, of type `DoubleCollection`, which represents a collection of `double` values that indicate the pattern of dashes and gaps that are used to outline a shape.
 - <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeDashOffset>, of type `double`, specifies the distance within the dash pattern where a dash begins.
 The default value of this property is 0.0.
 - <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeDashPattern>, of type `float[]`, indicates the pattern of dashes and gaps that are used when drawing the stroke for a shape.
-- <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeLineCap>, of type `PenLineCap`, describes the shape at the start and end of a line or segment.
+- <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeLineCap>, of type <xref:Microsoft.Maui.Controls.Shapes.PenLineCap>, describes the shape at the start and end of a line or segment.
 The default value of this property is `PenLineCap.Flat`.
-- <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeLineJoin>, of type `PenLineJoin`, specifies the type of join that is used at the vertices of a shape.
+- <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeLineJoin>, of type <xref:Microsoft.Maui.Controls.Shapes.PenLineJoin>, specifies the type of join that is used at the vertices of a shape.
 The default value of this property is `PenLineJoin.Miter`.
 - <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeMiterLimit>, of type `double`, specifies the limit on the ratio of the miter length to half the <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeThickness> of a shape.
 The default value of this property is 10.0.
 - <xref:Microsoft.Maui.Controls.Shapes.Shape.StrokeThickness>, of type `double`, indicates the width of the shape outline.
 The default value of this property is 1.0.